-Sanctity can be found through the work which God has given us no matter what that might be.
-Indeed it is to be found in the guardroom, in the shop, in the court, in the home.
-This is the message of the Social Teaching of the Catholic Church.
+This is one of the messages of the Social Teaching of the Catholic Church.
 Sanctity and evangelization can be found through the labor of everyday life.
-It is less what you do than the way you do it, and the way to do anything is with the love of Christ.
+It is less what you do than the way you do it.